HaHaWTH/HybridFix/README.md

 # HybridFix (混合修复)

-Provide bugfixes, optimizations and utilities for Forge+Bukkit server environments.
+Provide a bunch of bugfixes, optimizations and utilities for Forge+Bukkit server environments.

 ## Fixed issues